 The 2004 EIS for an Extension to the Karuah Quarry predicted that dust levels from the operation would be within the criteria of 4 g/m2/month.
 HQPL can demonstrate that air quality monitoring through dust depositional monitoring after several years clearly shows the quarry is meeting air quality criteria.

-All air quality monitoring conducted at the quarry during the reporting period was compared to criteria stipulated in Schedule 3 Consent Condition 13, of DA 265-10-2004 which apply at any privately owned residences, or on more than 25% of any privately owned land, and are as follows:
+All air quality monitoring conducted at the quarry during the reporting period was compared to criteria stipulated in Schedule 3 Consent Condition 13, of DA 265-10-2004, which states: